abuseofnotation/abuseofnotation.github.io/_posts/blog/2021-09-01-logic-communication.md

 Transfering context between agents
 ---

-Your mental process for choosing what to drink is logical (let's say) and the method I get from your description is also logical.
-But that does not mean that they are the same.
-This is an essential quality of almost all communication it tends to be fuzzy i.e. what you think is not what I think.
+And so the only way for us to be completely precise in our language is to start with the most basic terms there is and to communicate the whole tree of viewpoints that are relevant, as context to the one we are communicationg i.e. to more or less transfer to the other person the *complete contents of our brain*.
+This is theoretically possible, but it is not what we are doing.

 Thoughts and communication
 ===